Shaine Casas: Post-Olympic Trials upheaval

 Following his performance at the 2020 Olympic Trials and dropping time at the Texas Senior Circuit, Casas decided to enter the NCAA transfer portal in August as he was unsure of if he wanted to continue competing collegiately with the Texas A&M Aggies.
 In September, Casas revealed he was also considering turning professional.
 On October 21, he announced an intermediate step in his decision making, remaining at Texas A&M to train with the professional group of swimmers as he prepared for the 2021 Short Course World Championships.
 As part of his racing preparation for the World Championships, Casas swam a time of 19.51 seconds in the 50-yard freestyle and a 1:42.96 in the 200-yard individual medley on the first day, November 17, of the 2021 Art Adamson Invitational, choosing to compete in exhibition unattached to any school.
-Later during the invitational, Casas swam a 1:39.95 in the 200-yard individual medley in a time trial, making his the first swimmer in American history to swim the event in less than 1:40.00 five or more times.
+Later during the invitational, Casas swam a 1:39.95 in the 200-yard individual medley in a time trial, making him the first swimmer in American history to swim the event faster than 1:40.00 five or more times.

 2021 World Short Course Championships

 Casas entered to compete in all the individual backstroke events, 50-meter, 100-meter, and 200-meter distances, at the 2021 World Short Course Championships in Abu Dhabi, United Arab Emirates in December.
 For his eight individual and relay events, Casas reached the final in all eight events and medalled in six events.

-On the first day of competition, Casas tied Lorenzo Mora of Italy with a 50.40 in the same prelims heat of the 100-meter backstroke and both swimmers qualified for the semifnals ranked third overall.
+On the first day of competition, Casas tied Lorenzo Mora of Italy with a 50.40 in the same prelims heat of the 100-meter backstroke and both swimmers qualified for the semifinals ranked third overall.
 In the semifinals, Casas tied Kliment Kolesnikov of Russia in ranking first with each swimmer posting a time of 49.57 seconds in their semifinal heat.
 The same day, Casas swum the lead-off leg of the 4×100-meter freestyle relay in the prelims heats, splitting a 46.93 and helping advance the relay to final ranking second.
 On the finals relay, he split a 46.50 for the third leg, helping achieve a time of 3:05.42 with his finals relay teammates Ryan Held, Hunter Tapp, and Zach Apple, and win the bronze medal in the event.
 The second day, Casas won the gold medal in the final of the 100-meter backstroke with a time of 49.23 seconds, finishing over two-tenths of a second ahead of silver medalist Kliment Kolesnikov.
 Casas' win was his first world championships gold medal and first world title.